2ion/mpv-bash-completion/index.md

 ```

 ### OSX Homebrew

+*Note: Since I do not have access to a Mac computer anymore, I cannot
+maintain this formula any longer.
+I am leaving it here for the time
+being hoping it is still working.*

 You can simply install using the provided formula.
 You need to reinstall
 every time you upgrade mpv in order to update the completion function to